permitio/permit-python-example/terraform/README.md

 # Terraform ReBAC Recipe

-ReBAC may seem to you little bit complex... and you are right, its complex. so here a simple recipe to create your reBAC rules using terraform in 5 minute
+ReBAC may seem to you little bit complex... and you are right, its complex. so here a simple recipe to create your ReBAC rules using terraform in 5 minute

 ## 1. Create Resources